Talooli Integration Program

 - pre-camp training in disability characteristics and strategies (for all counselors and camp staff)

 - sharing essential information and strategies between counselors and program staff

 - providing an extra counselor for support, when needed

 - teaming counselors together, one of whom may know the child from a previous year, may have supported children with disabilities in the past, or just may feel more comfortable doing so

-As additional support to our children with special needs Camp Talooli has taken part in a collaboration with Transitional Living Services.
+As additional support for our campers with special needs is often necessary, Camp Talooli has taken part in a collaboration with Transitional Living Services (TLS).
 TLS has been a means for support to our integration program since 1988.
 With their help we are able to give both the integrated and typical campers the best possible experience at camp.

 In 1998 Camp Talooli also began a collaboration with the Onondaga County Mental Health Day Treatment Program at Cedar Street.
 This collaboration brings children with emotional difficulties out to camp with the staff that work with them throughout the year.